-Terms of Reference The terms of reference of the Corporate Social Responsibility Committee inter-alia include:
+The terms of reference of the Corporate Social Responsibility Committee inter-alia include:

-- Formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate 1. the activities to be undertaken by the Company in areas or subject, specified in Schedule VII; - 2.
+- Formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subject, specified in Schedule VII; - 2.
 Recommend the amount of expenditure to be incurred on the activities; - 3.
 Recommend annual action plan to the Board; - 4.
-Institute a monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company; and - 5.
-Any other function as is mandated by the Board from time to time.
+Institute a monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company; and - Any other function as is mandated by the Board from time to time.

+^{} Consequent to the cessation of S. S. Rao from the directorship of the Company, T. R. Raghunandan was elected as the Chairman of the Risk Management Committee w.e.f., 11 November 2022 by the Board of Directors of the Company at its meeting held on 10 November 2022.

+Composition and

+attendance at the

+meetings held

+during the year

-Composition and The names of the Directors who constitute the Corporate Social Responsibility Committee and their attendance at the attendance at the meetings held during the year are given below: meetings held Name Designation Category No. of meetings No. of meetings during the year held during attended the tenure H. L. Shah Chairman Non-Executive 3 3 Independent Director Non-Executive 3 3 T. R. Raghunandan Member Director Bahirji 3 3 Member Executive Director/ Ajai Ghorpade Managing Director 3 2 S. S. Rao Member Non-Executive Independent Director Jagadish Rao Kote Member 3 3 Non-Executive Independent Director S. S. Rao ceased to be the member of Corporate Social Responsibility Committee w.e.f., closure of business hours on 10 November 2022.
+The names of the Directors who constitute the Corporate Social Responsibility Committee and their attendance at the meetings held during the year are given below:

+Name Designation Category No. of meetings held during the tenure No. of meetings attended H. L. Shah Chairman Non-Executive Independent Director 3 3 T. R. Raghunandan Member Non-Executive Director 3 3 Bahirji Ajai Ghorpade Member Executive Director/ Managing Director 3 3 S. S. Rao Member Non-Executive Independent Director 3 2 Jagadish Rao Kote Member Non-Executive Independent Director 3 3

 The Chairman of the Corporate Social Responsibility Committee is a Non-Executive Director.

+Meetings

-The Corporate Social Responsibility Committee met three times during the financial year, on 18 May Meetings 2022, 10 November 2022 and 24 March 2023.
+The Corporate Social Responsibility Committee met three times during the financial year, on 18 May 2022, 10 November 2022 and 24 March 2023.
 The meetings are scheduled well in advance.